pulumi/infrastructure-as-code-workshop/README.md

 3. Provisioning an RDS MySQL Database
 4. Provisioning a EC2 Virtual Machine
 5. Scaling and Load Balancing your Application
-6. Destroying your Infrastructure
+6. Destroying Your Infrastructure

 ### Deploying Container Workloads

 1. Provisioning an ECS "Fargate" Service
 2. Building and Deploying a Docker Container Image to ECR
 3. Deploying a New Container Image to ECR and ECS
-4. Destroying your Infrastructure
+4. Destroying Your Infrastructure

 ### Kubernetes Clusters and Applications

 1. Provisioning an EKS Cluster
 2. Deploying a Simple Kubernetes Application
-3. Updating your Application Configuration
+3. Updating Your Application Configuration
 4. Deploying a Helm Chart
-5. Destroying your Infrastructure
+5. Destroying Your Infrastructure

 ### Serverless Application Patterns